core-wg/comi/draft-ietf-core-comi.md

 ### iPATCH {#ipatch-operation}

 One or multiple data node instances are replaced with the idempotent iPATCH method {{RFC8132}}.
-A request is sent with a confirmable CoAP iPATCH message.
+A request is sent with a CoAP iPATCH message.

 There are no Uri-Query options for the iPATCH method.

-The processing of the iPATCH command is specified by Content-Format application/yang-patch+cbor.
+The processing of the iPATCH command is specified by Content-Format 'application/yang-instances+cbor'.
 In summary, if the CBOR patch payload contains a data node instance that is not present in the target, this instance is added.
 If the target contains the specified instance, the content of this instance is replaced with the value of the payload.